AlexeyZubar/Evaluation-Selection/README.md

 # Evaluation-Selection it's my homework

+### All homework screenshots are after all the instructions

 ## Usage
 This package allows you to train model for detecting the presence of heart disease in the patient.
 1. Clone this repository to your machine.